jonlpersson/ed-latimore/site/_posts/2024-03-25-the-entropy-of-social-media.md

   - Risk
 description: >-
   Finding order within the digital chaos of social media is akin to desiring clarity amid a storm.
-While the system might inherently tend toward disorder, the pursuit of structure is not futile.
+But it is possible.
+Here's how.
 image: /assets/images/drafts/social-media-entropy.jpeg
 ---
 In the digital age, where information proliferates with unprecedented speed and volume, social media has become the marketplace of ideas where dialogues and monologues churn perpetually.